folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time...Get 'em gone...Send 'em home" > Watch the party die

 * After praying to God throughout most of the chorus, Kendrick ends the chorus by doubling down on the first line of the first verse.
-Kendrick further emphasizes his desire to execute the hosts and attendees of the party by saying "watch the party die" three times and adding the phrases "send 'em home" and "get'em gone", which are both slang phrases for killing someone.
+Kendrick further emphasizes his desire to execute the hosts and attendees of the party by saying "watch the party die" three times and adding the phrases "send 'em home" and "get 'em gone," which are both slang phrases for killing someone.

 {{< /details >}}